5jotters/vRF-briefing/docs/LocalProcedures.md

 ![](../Images/Dream6.jpg)

-When Take Off procedure complete and airborne, TWR controller will clear the formations to change to Boom Freq.
-(Take Care, no human controller at this time, will use DCS normal fuel request and refueling procedure).
+After Take Off, ATC controller will clear the formations to change to  Boom Freqency (see AAR appendix) in order to proceed to the refueling area.

 ### 4.  **ROUTE**

 Once airbone formations will proceed direct to waypoint A1: HAREM, B2: JUNNO.
 This point will be common WPT for all participants and will be also ARCP for formations refueling from southern tanker (TEXACO KC-135 AAR SOUTH) 19.000 FT.
 AND northern tanker (ARCO KC-135MPRS NORTH) 18.000 FT.
 Once with visual contact with tanker, receivers with climb for rejoining and proceed echelon left with tanker

 After refueling, formations will proceed to assigned Holding/Push WPT, normally WPT 4 (D4) HOLD and WPT 5 (E5) PUSH, at assigned COMMCARD altitudes.
-On the way to holding/push formations with contact human GCI for check-in and tactical flight.
+On the way to holding/push formations with contact GCI controller for check-in and tactical flight.
 MANDATORY CALL FOR ALL FORMATIONS when one minute to reach holding/push point for deconfliction.
 For instance: "Lobo, 1 minute to D4, maintaining FL230".

 ### 5.  **RECOVERY**